CODARcode/MGARD/README.md

 ## Command Line Interface

-Assuming the dependencies are met, an executable called `mgard` will be built and installed.
+Assuming the dependencies are met, a convenience executable called `mgard` will be built and installed.
+*This executable is an experimental part of the API.*
-You can get help with the executable by running the following commands.
+You can get help with it by running the following commands.

 ```console
 $ mgard --help